 Do consultants need business insurance?

-Yes.
-Legit consultants should have business insurance.
-Many things can go wrong when you provide professional services and give expert advice for a living– whether you’re a business consultant, management consultant, marketing consultant or IT consultant.
-And besides, anyone can benefit from the peace of mind that business insurance offers.
+Many things can go wrong when you provide services and give expert advice for a living– whether you’re a business consultant, management consultant, marketing consultant or IT consultant.
+Anyone can benefit from the peace of mind that business insurance offers.

-These are things that can happen at any time, and that’s why the world created business insurance for consultants.
+Something can happen anytime.
+And that’s why the world created business insurance for consultants.

 But don’t my contracts specifically protect me from these types of things?

 Contracts are great.
 And they’ll protect you a lot of the time.
 But if you think you don’t need professional liability insurance because you have a contract, you may be mistaken.
 A larger company with resources can easily interpret a contract in their favor, not yours.